It's a New Day in Public Health.

-The STD field services component of the Florida Department of Health is an essential link between clinic services and persons who are either infected, and/or at risk for acquiring a sexually transmitted disease.
+The STD field services component of the Florida Department of Health is an essential link between clinic services and persons infected and/or at risk for acquiring a sexually transmitted disease.

-The organizational structure of the field services component includes nearly 200 highly trained Disease Intervention Specialists (DIS), supervisors and managers, who are assigned to one of 15 area STD control programs around the state.
-These staffs provide confidential counseling, testing and treatment for persons either diagnosed with or exposed to an STD.
-Clients who are diagnosed with an STD are also offered partner referral services that allow for the notification, screening and treatment of their sex or needle sharing partners; partner referral services, conducted by professional DIS, results in greater confidentiality for clients and their partners, as well as providing more effective notification and treatment methodologies.
+The organizational structure of the field services component includes nearly 138 highly trained Disease Intervention Specialists (DIS), supervisors and managers, who are assigned to one of 15 area STD control programs around the state.
+These staffs provide confidential counseling, testing, and treatment for persons either diagnosed with or exposed to an STD.
+Clients who are diagnosed with an STD are also offered partner services that allow for the notification, screening, and treatment of their sex or needle sharing partners; and partner referral services conducted by professional DIS.
+These serivces result in greater confidentiality for clients and their partners, as well as providing more effective notification and treatment methodologies.
 This service is provided to clients on a voluntary basis and is strictly confidential.

 Field service staff provides individualized and group education to thousands of Florida residents each year.
 The field staff offers STD education at local county health departments, schools, juvenile detention centers, community health fairs, local jails, teen centers, homeless shelters, and other locations throughout the state.